Outsmart-OOH/ooh_open_direct/docs/v1-1/OpenDirect_OOH_1-5-1_v1-1.md

 # **OpenDirect (OOH) 1.5.1 v1.1**

-An OpenDirect 1.5.1 Implementation for the Out-Of-Home Industry This document is now out of date and has been superseded by [OpenDirect (OOH) 1.5.1 v1.2](https://github.com/Outsmart-OOH/ooh_open_direct/blob/master/docs/v1-2/OpenDirect_OOH_1-5-1_v1-2.md)
+An OpenDirect 1.5.1 Implementation for the Out-Of-Home Industry.
+This document is now out of date and has been superseded by [OpenDirect (OOH) 1.5.1 v1.2](https://github.com/Outsmart-OOH/ooh_open_direct/blob/master/docs/v1-2/OpenDirect_OOH_1-5-1_v1-2.md)

 ![OpenDirectSummary](Pictures/OpenDirectSummary.png)